sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "It's true!"

 "How can *time* be a fuel?!"
-Mu sat up, and Hat Kid got a good look at her drowsy, cold-addled expression.
+Mu sat up, pinching the bridge of her nose, and Hat Kid got a good look at her drowsy, cold-addled expression.

 "I can't really explain that.
 Trade secret."